TELUS Optik TV

 Optik TV Allows Customers to Customize and Swap Channel Bundles Within Their TV Subscription

-Optik TV is a customizable TV subscription built around theme packs (curated channel bundles) and Premium Selections (Netflix, HBO, etc.).
+Optik TV is a customizable TV subscription built around theme packs (curated channel bundles) and premium selections (Netflix, HBO, etc.).
 Customers pick a base plan, then build their lineup from there.

 You can swap content of equal value at any time without changing your monthly bill or add additional content at a cost.
 A built-in Rightsizing feature automatically bundles channels into cheaper packs or adjusts your plan tier so you always get the best deal.